apelecan/apelecan.github.io/_pages/about.md

 In Spring 2022 I received an M.Eng. degree from MIT, where I was lucky to work under the supervision of Prof. [Vinod Vaikuntanathan](https://people.csail.mit.edu/vinodv/).
 I graduated with a bachelors degree in Computer Science and Engineering and in Mathematics in Spring 2021 from the same institution.
 I am grateful for the mentorship of Prof. [Virginia Vassilevska Williams](https://people.csail.mit.edu/virgi) during my undergraduate studies.

+My email is apelecan at berkeley dot edu.

 ## Publications

 Beating full state tomography for unentangled spectrum estimation \[[pdf](https://arxiv.org/abs/2504.02785)\]